The Pacific Northwest/Northern Cities (PN/NC) Corpus

 This script cycles through a directory of sound files and matching text grids and extracts the duration and midpoint f0, F1, and F2 of every TextGrid interval that has a label, and writes it all to a tab-delimited file.
 It is a modification of one of Mietta Lennes's scripts.

-This script by Stella Podgornik: stellap[AT uw DOT edu] is similar to the previous one but is optimized for command-line interface.
+This script, by Stella Podgornik: stellap[AT uw DOT edu], is similar to the one above but is optimized for command-line interface.
 It extracts pitch, duration, and F1-2-3 at 20-50-80% of each labeled interval of a specified tier, writing them all to a tab-delimited text file.
 It can be batch-run over multiple wav/textgrid pairs residing within specified folders.
 It is a modification of a Mietta Lennes script.

 More coming soon.
-If you don't see a script here that will meet your needs, check Mietta Lennes's page, the UCLA Praat scripts page, Hugo Quené's page, or the praat-tools codebase maintained by the Speech Prosody Studies Group.
+If you don't see a script here that will meet your needs, check the UW Sociolinguistics Lab scripts page, Mietta Lennes's page, the UCLA Praat scripts page, Hugo Quené's page, or the praat-tools codebase maintained by the Speech Prosody Studies Group.